NVIDIA/apex/examples/imagenet/README.md

 To train a model, create softlinks to the Imagenet dataset, then run `main.py` with the desired model architecture, as shown in `Example commands` below.

-The default learning rate schedule is set for ResNet50.  `main_amp.py` script rescales the learning rate according to the global batch size (number of distributed processes x per-process minibatch size).
+The default learning rate schedule is set for ResNet50.  `main_amp.py` script rescales the learning rate according to the global batch size (number of distributed processes \* per-process minibatch size).

 ## Example commands